PandaEden/MIPS-Teaching-Tool/README.md

 Meaning it does not support Traps or Functional Units.

+# InProgress

+Branches are being added first.

-Functional Unit support is planned.
-But Traps are not currently.
+Then, Functional Unit support is planned.

+Then, Scoreboard DLX architecture.

 You may suggest new features/give feedback by leaving a comment on an issue.